 Now that you know what coltan is, click here to check out where it’s mined and which countries are exploring and growing their own tantalum mining sectors.

 This is an updated version of an article first published by the Investing News Network in 2015.

 Don’t forget to follow us @INN_Resource for real-time news updates!

-Securities Disclosure: I, Melissa Shaw, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Georgia Williams, hold no direct investment interest in any company mentioned in this article.